pinojs/pino-elasticsearch/README.md

 streamToElastic.on('error', (error) => {
   console.error('Elasticsearch client error:', error);
 })
-// Capture errors returned from Elasticsearch, "it will be called for every time a document can't be indexed". streamToElastic.on('insertError', (error) => {
+// Capture errors returned from Elasticsearch, "it will be called every time a document can't be indexed". streamToElastic.on('insertError', (error) => {
   console.error('Elasticsearch server error:', error);
 })